haleemur/sql-style-guide/README.md

 ### NULL Values Caveat

-If a field accepts `NULL`, always wrap it in a `COALESCE` OR `NVL` function with sensible default before comparing.
+If a field accepts `NULL`, always wrap it in a `COALESCE` function with sensible default before comparing.
 Avoid doing this, and you'll have to debug one of the trickiest bugs in SQL.

 ### WHY?
 Try running these queries